Video & Course Storage Options

 All Canvas courses are set to the maximum of 2GB, just like PolyLearn-Moodle courses were.

-- Faculty are legally required to make electronic course material accessible via captioning (Section 508).
+- Faculty are legally required to make electronic course materials accessible, including video/audio via captioning/transcripts (Section 508).
 Please view the Captioning Q&A from the DRC.

 - Making Audio and Video Media Accessible (W3C)